 KAUKAUNA — Although no data center developer has currently approached the city about a project in Kaukauna, candidates for mayor in the spring election are speaking out.

-Mayor Tony Penterman confirmed on Wednesday that the council is hoping to get out in front of the issue with a proposed ordinance amendment that would require an extra layer of review if a data center should want to build in Kaukauna’s Industrial District.
+The Kaukauna Common Council on Tuesday approved a proposed ordinance amendment that would require an extra layer of review if a data center should want to build in Kaukauna’s Industrial District.

 “I don’t feel the the infrastructure that we currently have would be suitable for the power that it is going to require to operate the facility, along with the water consumption that they use to keep the servers cool,” Schafer said.